Mekelle: 21st century

 On 29 December 2002, a riot broke out between Ethiopian Orthodox and Adventist worshippers, over an Adventist prayer service being conducted in a stadium.
 Some Ethiopian Orthodox believers, upset by the display of public Adventist preaching, reportedly sparked the clashes by first throwing stones at Adventists gathered in the stadium, then by looting Adventist offices in the city.
 Police intervened to break up the riots, which resulted in five dead and three seriously injured.
 The police reported that 10 people were detained, but independent sources reported that the number was much larger.

 The United Nations Mission in Ethiopia and Eritrea (UNMEE) headquarters was established in Mekelle in 2000 following the end of the Eritrean–Ethiopian War and continued until 30 July 2008.

 During the Tigray War, attacks were carried out on Mekelle by joint Ethiopian and Eritrean forces, including aerial bombardments.
 On 19 December 2020, an EEPA report stated that Eritrean soldiers were in Mekelle, according to a resident and two diplomats receiving information from the ground.
 They stated that some soldiers were wearing Eritrean uniforms, whilst others wore Ethiopian uniforms but "spoke Tigrinya with an Eritrean accent and drove trucks without license plates."
 On 19 December 2020, there were multiple reports that the Ethiopian National Defence Force (ENDF) were looting property from the Sur Company in Mekelle and transporting the loot to Addis Ababa.
 On the same day, police and TPLF absence led to lawlessness in Mekelle.
 Youth were especially targeted by ENDF soldiers.
 Civil servants in Mekelle were ordered back to work by the Transitional Government of Tigray; few reported to work.
 On 20 December 2020, witnesses from Mekelle stated that artillery shelling had taken place before 28 November.
 The shelling destroyed houses in residential areas and killed civilians.
 In one case, a whole family was killed, leaving only a little boy alive.
 A doctor said that he personally saw 22 bodies.
 It was hard to take proper care of those wounded by the artillery due to a critical shortage of medical supplies.
 Four planned Ethiopian Airlines flights from Addis Ababa to Mekelle were cancelled on 20 December.
 On 21 December 2020, Federal Police Crime Prevention Sector Head, Deputy Commissioner General Melaku Fanta, told local media in Mekelle that arrest warrants have been issued against anyone who collaborated with the TPLF.
 On 28 June 2021 Mekelle was recaptured by the Tigray Defense Forces.

+In March 2025, The Guardian reported that a faction of the Tigray People's Liberation Front, led by Debretsion Gebremichael, took over several offices in Mekelle.
+In what it called a coup, it reported that armed men belonging to the faction patrolled the streets of the city at night, checking people's identification.
+The Guardian also said that there are some reports suggesting that Eritrean intelligence helped Debretsion's faction assume power.
+Meanwhile, it reported that Getachew Reda, the interim leader of Tigray, had fled to Addis Ababa.